7 Steps to Get the Best Price for your Scrap Car

 You can find useful hints and tips on researching scrap car companies here.

-2. Don’t Keep Any Parts
+2. Don’t Remove Any Parts

 Taking parts from your car is going to lower its value and could put a lot of companies off too.
 Removing some parts can also make it difficult to collect your car – have you tried to load a car without wheels onto a recovery vehicle?